-Officials recognize the importance of student input in the university's decision-making process; therefore, the administration requests student volunteers for membership in the Student Advisory Committee.
-Due to the nature of the Montgomery campus student population, this organization serves in lieu of a student government.
-This committee meets on a regular term basis and is reorganized on a yearly basis.
+The University recognizes the importance of student input in the university's decision-making process; therefore, the administration requests student volunteers for membership in student government.
+The Montgomery campus has made recent attempts to reestablish a functioning student government organization on campus.
+Due to the nature of the Montgomery campus student population, this organization will function and meet as determined by the student body and leadership.